mattqg/ProjectSite/_projects/handwritten digital circuits.md

 Early this year, I came across a <a href="https://www.researchgate.net/publication/357067777_Detection_of_circuit_components_on_hand-drawn_circuit_images_by_using_faster_R-CNN_method/fulltext/61bb37cb4b318a6970e57aeb/Detection-of-circuit-components-on-hand-drawn-circuit-images-by-using-faster-R-CNN-method.pdf?origin=publication_detail" target="_blank">research paper </a> describing the detection of hand-written circuit elements through convolutional neural networks.
 The model was able to take an input of a drawn circuit diagram and is able to label each element as a resistor, inductor, capacitor, etc.

- Using this paper as inspiration, I set out to create an interactive *digital circuit simulator* which can take a handwritten drawing and output a responsive logic simulator.
+ Using this paper as inspiration, I set out to create an *interactive digital circuit simulator* which can take a handwritten drawing and output a responsive logic simulator.
 The coding logic can be split into three distinct sections: image processing, model training, and circuit simulating.

 <br>
 ##### **Image Processing**
 To quickly create the many necessary handwritten images, I decided to write digitally.
 This prevents scanning inconsistencies, but my approach could certainly be extended to scanned images on paper with added initial processing steps.
-Within the images, words to label each digital circuit element connected by lines.
+To label each element, written words are used and connected by lines.
 I decided to start with the initial building blocks of digital logic, including *inputs*, *outputs*, *and*, *or*, *not*, and *xor*.

 ![test input](\assets\images\DigitalCircuits\image_test_1.png)